oati/sway-workspace-manager/README.md

 `rename` renames the current workspace to `workspace_num:TARGET`.

 For all other verbs, TARGET must be `prev` `next` `start` `end` or a 1-indexed workspace number.

+`--daemon` only applies to the `reorder` verb, and sets the program to reorder automatically on "workspace close" events.

 `--cycle` only affects the program's behavior when the target is `prev` or `next`, and when the verb is `switch` `move` or `swap`.